Skip to main content

 Why Vibe Coding Certifications Matter More Than Tool Familiarity

 Every developer can install Cursor and start prompting.
-That does not make them a vibe coding practitioner any more than owning a piano makes someone a pianist.
+That does not make them a vibe coding engineer any more than owning a piano makes someone a pianist.

-The gap between tool familiarity and production competency is where most practitioners stall.
+The gap between tool familiarity and production competency is where most engineers stall.
 Vibe coding certifications exist to close that gap — and to prove it has been closed.

 The Tool Familiarity Trap